stat545ubc-2021/mda-HosseinEbrahimiK/Milestone 3/mini-project-3.md

 <!-------------------------- Start your work below ---------------------------->

+**Answer**:

-**NOTE**: Below I included a modified code for one of the plots in milestone 2.
+Below I included a modified code for one of the plots in milestone 2.
 The original code was handling the orders of a categorical variable without me noticing it.
 I changed the code in a way that orders are not automatically correct.

 ``` r
 top_genus <- vancouver_trees %>%